kuatsu/react-native-cloud-storage/docs/docs/api/CloudStorage.md

 # CloudStorage

-The `CloudStorage` provides the core functionality of the library.
+The `CloudStorage` class provides the core functionality of the library.
 File operations loosely follow the conventions of Node's `fs`.

+The class can both be used as a static class and be instantiated.
+This means you can use both `CloudStorage.readFile()` and `cloudStorageInstance.readFile()`.
+The former will use a default cloud storage provider based on the platform, while the latter will use a provider of your choice.
+[Learn more](../guides/using-multiple-providers).
+All file system operations are available on both the static class and instances, while the available configuration methods differ between the two (see below).

 ```ts
 import { CloudStorage } from 'react-native-cloud-storage';